Contact informationFarm Address:

 Meals: We eat primarily from the foods that we grow on the farm and provide for almost all of our own meat, vegetable, dairy and fat needs.
 We encourage apprentices to truly embrace what it means to eat what’s in season, from the farm.
 Apprentices may participate in our communal lunch rotation, cooking for a group that often includes volunteers, employees, and visitors.
 Apprentices prepare their own breakfasts and dinners.
 We purchase INGREDIENTS not grown on the farm at our local Co-op or from other local farmers.
 This includes things like coffee, tea, spices, olive oil, condiments, grains & flours, lemons, coconut milk, etc. Non-staples and processed foods must be purchased independently.
 Your enthusiasm for the kitchen arts and good food will serve you well here.
 The enjoyment of food is central to our vision of a sustainable farm life, so we make time to prepare good food, by hand, fresh from the farm.
 Apprentices are encouraged to use their cooking time to develop skills working with farm-based, nutrient-dense ingredients.
 We make kraut, pickles, bone broth, sausage, jerky, bacon, butter and ghee, among other things, but do not generally take work time to do so.
 Farmers Melanie and Kevin are advocates of the Weston A. Price, ancestral diet and stick to a gluten-free, low carb / keto diet.
 We cannot accommodate vegetarians or vegans.

-Stipend: Starting from $400 monthly and up to $800, depending on experience, attitude and commitment.
-Our application process includes the following: brief letter of introduction; completed application (email for file); phone interview; at least one professional reference (more welcome); a 3-day working interview.
-It's a time-consuming process, and we appreciate serious applicants only.
-Thank you for your consideration.
+Stipend: Starting from $400 monthly and up to $1000 monthly for returning apprentices, evaluated on experience, attitude and commitment.
+Our application process includes the following: brief letter of introduction; completed application (email for file); current resume; at least one professional reference, preferably farm related (more welcome); follow up interview via Zoom, FB video or WhatsApp; ; a 3-day working interview.
+It's a time consuming process, and we appreciate serious applicants only.
+Thank you for engaging this process thoughtfully and professionally.

 Preferred method of Contact: Email